pradeep-muthaiya/pradeep-muthaiya/README.md

 Hi my name is Pradeep Muthaiya and I am a student at UC Berkeley studying Computer Science and Statistics with an emphasis on neural networks and statistical modeling.
-My interests are...
+In my free free time I like to go surfing, exercise, and watching Netflix.

 ## Projects
   - [AWS Stock Server](#github)